nee24/cowin_js_bot/README.md

 }), 2000)
 ```
 * The script will start searching through appointments based on your criteria.
 If you've selected mode 2, as soon as an eligible appointment is found, the script chooses
-the slot, moves to the next page and chooses the time slot.
+the slot, moves to the next page and chooses the time slot and books the appointment for you!
-* Enter the captcha on the COWIN website and submit!

 # Contributions
 Fork away or send in pull requests!